 - 2.5 Section 166(3) of the Housing Act 1996 obligates the Council to consider all applications for social housing that are made in accordance with the procedural requirements of this policy.
 It must, however, when considering applications, ascertain if an applicant is eligible for accommodation or whether they are excluded from allocation under s.160A of the same Act. - 2.6 The following is a summary of the main categories of eligible applicants to whom the Council may allocate accommodation under Pt VI of the Housing Act 1996, taking account of nationality and immigration status.
-For the full criteria please refer to Chapter 2 of the Code of Guidance for Local Authorities on the Allocation of Accommodation & Homelessness (2015):

-(i) Existing tenants;

-A person from abroad other than a person subject to immigration control: and

-- (ii) Persons subject to immigration control prescribed as eligible. - 2.7 Welsh Ministers have prescribed classes of person who are to be considered eligible Allocation of Housing & Homelessness (Eligibility) (Wales) Regulations 2014.
-These are: - (i) Refugees; - (ii) Exceptional leave; - (iii) A person with current leave to enter or remain in the UK with no condition or limitation, and who is habitually resident in the UK, Channel Islands, the Isle of Man and the Republic of Ireland; - (iv) Persons who have been granted Humanitarian Protection; and - (v) An Afghan citizen who, as a result of serving in the UK Government, has been granted permission to relocate to the UK, Channel Islands, the Isle of Man and the Republic of Ireland, and who is habitually resident in one of those areas will be eligible.
+For the full criteria please refer to Chapter 2 of the Code of Guidance for Local Authorities on the Allocation of Accommodation & Homelessness (2015): - (i) Existing contract holder; - (ii) A person from abroad other than a person subject to immigration control; and - (iii) Persons subject to immigration control prescribed as eligible. - 2.7 Welsh Ministers have prescribed classes of person who are to be considered eligible Allocation of Housing & Homelessness (Eligibility) (Wales) Regulations 2014.
+These are: - (i) Refugees; - (ii) Exceptional leave; - (iii) A person with current leave to enter or remain in the UK with no condition or limitation, and who is habitually resident in the UK, Channel Islands, the Isle of Man and the Republic of Ireland; - (iv) Persons who have been granted Humanitarian Protection; and - (v) An Afghan citizen who, as a result of serving in the UK Government, has been granted permission to relocate to the UK, Channel Islands, the Isle of Man and the Republic of Ireland, and who is habitually resident in one of those areas will be eligible. - (vi) Class L a person who has been granted leave to enter or remain in the United Kingdom by virtue of Appendix Ukraine Scheme of the Immigration Rules. - (vii) Class M a person who has temporary leave to remain in the United Kingdom granted in accordance with Appendix Temporary Permission to Stay for Victims of Human Trafficking or Slavery of the Immigration Rules(1).